Integer partition: Rank and Durfee square

 The Durfee square has applications within combinatorics in the proofs of various partition identities.
 It also has some practical significance in the form of the h-index.

 A different statistic is also sometimes called the rank of a partition (or Dyson rank), namely, the difference $\lambda_k - k$ for a partition of k parts with largest part $\lambda_k$.
 This statistic (which is unrelated to the one described above) appears in the study of Ramanujan congruences.

 Young's lattice

 There is a natural partial order on partitions given by inclusion of Young diagrams.
 This partially ordered set is known as Young's lattice.
 The lattice was originally defined in the context of representation theory, where it is used to describe the irreducible representations of symmetric groups Sn for all n, together with their branching properties, in characteristic zero.
 It also has received significant study for its purely combinatorial properties; notably, it is the motivating example of a differential poset.

+Random partitions

+There is a deep theory of random partitions chosen according to the uniform probability distribution on the symmetric group via the Robinson–Schensted correspondence.
+In 1977, Logan and Shepp, as well as Vershik and Kerov, showed that the Young diagram of a typical large partition becomes asymptotically close to the graph of a certain analytic function minimizing a certain functional.
+In 1988, Baik, Deift and Johansson extended these results to determine the distribution of the longest increasing subsequence of a random permutation in terms of the Tracy–Widom distribution.
+Okounkov related these results to the combinatorics of Riemann surfaces and representation theory.